Oculus (film): Plot

 The film takes place in two different times: the present and 11 years earlier.
 The two plot lines are told in parallel through flashbacks.

 In 2002, software engineer Alan Russell moves into a new house with his wife Marie, 10-year-old son Tim, and 12-year-old daughter Kaylie.
 Alan purchases an antique mirror to decorate his office.
 Unbeknownst to them, the mirror supernaturally induces hallucinations.
 Marie is haunted by visions of her own body decaying, while Alan is seduced by a mysterious and ghostly woman named Marisol Chavez who has mirrors in place of eyes.

-In 2013, Tim is discharged from a psychiatric hospital, having come to believe that there were no supernatural events involved in his parents' deaths.
-Kaylie has spent most of her young adulthood researching the history of the mirror.
+In 2013, Tim is discharged from a psychiatric hospital, having been convinced that there were no supernatural events involved in his parents' deaths.
+Kaylie has spent most of her young adulthood researching the history and perceived powers of the mirror.
 Using her position as an employee of an auction house, she obtains access to the mirror and has it transported to the family home, where she places it in a room filled with surveillance cameras and a "kill switch" — an anchor attached to the ceiling on a pivot, positioned to swing down and smash the mirror.
 Kaylie intends to destroy the mirror, but first wants to document its power, proving both Alan's and Tim's innocence.

 Over time back in 2002, the parents become psychotic: Alan isolates himself in his office and Marie becomes withdrawn and paranoid.
 All of the plants in the house die, and their family dog Mason disappears after being shut in the office with the mirror.
 After Kaylie sees Alan with Marisol, she tells her mother and the parents fight.
-One night, Marie, distraught over her husband's supposed affair, tries to harm the mirror, finally becoming posessed by it, and attempts to kill her children, but Alan locks her away.
+One night, Marie, distraught over her husband's supposed affair, tries to harm the mirror, finally becoming possessed by it, and attempts to kill her children, but Alan locks her away.
 When the family runs out of food, the children realize that their father is now permanently under the influence of the mirror too, so Kaylie goes to seek help from their mother and finds her chained to the wall, acting like an animal.
 Kaylie and Tim try going to their neighbors for help, but the neighbors disbelieve their stories.
 When Kaylie attempts to use the phone, she discovers that all of her phone calls are answered by the same man.